SpadarShut/fbcrawlr/README.md

 ## Running scraper
-- In `.env.yml` under `PAGES` section add URLs to facebook groups or posts to process
+- In `.env.yml` under `PAGES` section add URLs to facebook groups or posts to process.
-- Under `DATES` section set needed post dates
+- Under `DATES` section set needed post dates.
-- Run command: `npm run start-server`.

-  This will open a new browser which remember your facebook login state.

-  This step may be skipped if you are going to run scraping only once.
-- Open new console and run: `npm run start-scraping`
+- Open new console and run: `npm run start-scraping`.
-- See output JSON data in the `output` directory
+- See output JSON data in the `output` directory.